 While startups don’t have to take this step to prepare for certification, it may make sense for certain companies.

-Wondering if B Corp certification is right for you?
-Have questions?
+Would you like to build your business as a B Corp?
 Fill out the form below and let’s discuss how your company can get started in joining the B Corp movement.